-One of the prettiest ABU Spinning reels has to be the above Red and black ABU 333 in more detail here.
+One of the prettiest ABU Spinning reels has to be the below Red and black ABU 333 in more detail here.
 ABU badge engineered identical ABU 333 made for Allen and Holm in special yellow and black.
 Thanks to Lars for his contribution here.

 I have also learned about the Zebco Connection with ABU and now due to Clinton Beeler's interest and generosity, have quite an understanding and appreciation of these ABU badge engineered models sold in USA.
 This arrangement really spearheaded ABU into USA spinning reel market, following on the successful Ambassadeur models.

 |They were identical in every respect except for some reel colours, adhesive stickers, metal badges, packaging and a few names changes in the manuals.|